teknopaul/xgenjs/README.md

 The `select()` method in the browser typically uses CSS Selectors, ala jQuery.
 It can also use XPaths if a Javascript implementation of xpath is loaded.

+## Generating HTML client side

-XGen can also integrate to jQuery providing the `$.create(xGenPath)` method which when used like this returns a jQeury NodeList.
+XGen can also integrate to jQuery providing the `$.create(xGenPath)` method which when used like this returns a jQuery NodeList.

+There are two integration options, one is a jQuery plugin that only adds `$.create()`.

+    <script type="text/javascript" src="jquery.xgen.js"></script>

+The other option adds the `$.create()` method if jQuery is available but is not dependent on jQuery.

+    <script type="text/javascript" src="xgen-browser-1.0.x.js"></script>

+It also creates the XGen object which can be used to generate HTML and XML.
+This mechanism requires that you specify which type of output and which type of selector you require for each XGen object created.